stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 develop a system that you are comfortable with and try to stick with it.
 Writing while you read will help you stay focused and read critically.
-In fact, I would argue that if you are not writing while you read---by putting it into your own words through annotation, summary, paraphrase, and quotation---then you are not reading critically at all.
+In fact, I would argue that if you are not writing while you read---by putting it into your own words through `annotation`, `summary`, `paraphrase`, and `quotation`---then you are not reading critically at all.

-Your objective in annotation is to flag the key elements of a piece of writing---such as the thesis, argumentative points, and key pieces of evidence.
+Your objective in annotation is to flag the key elements of a piece of writing---such as the `thesis`, argumentative points, and key pieces of evidence.
 This kind of work serves two purposes.
 First, it helps you maintain a critical focus as you read.
 Second, it helps you later if the text must be used for study or your own writing.

 During my annotations I always flag a number of things.
-I underline the thesis once I find it and I place large dots next to pieces of evidence or statements being used to support the thesis.
-I always place keywords or a short statement next to each paragraph, aiming to create a \"micro summary\" of the content.
+I underline the `thesis` once I find it and I place large dots next to pieces of `evidence` or statements being used to support the `thesis`.
+I always place keywords or a short statement next to each `paragraph`, aiming to create a "micro summary" of the content.
 I use check marks or exclamation points next to statements that I find important or noteworthy.
 Sometimes I draw arrows to connect parts of the essay that seem related to me in some way.

-In addition to flagging and summarizing a text's key ideas and arguments, I also ask questions in the margins or note places where I become confused.
+In addition to flagging and `summarizing` a text's key ideas and `arguments`, I also ask questions in the margins or note places where I become confused.
 This is helpful later, on my second reading, since I can pay more careful attention to the passages that gave me trouble.
 I also write my thoughts as they occur to me and state objections to